Skip to main content

 What compliance requirements do Maryland nonprofits face that grant management software can help track?

-Maryland nonprofits receiving grants from DHMH and DHCD and federal pass-through programs must track restricted fund expenditures separately for each award, meet July 1-June 30 state fiscal year reporting deadlines, and maintain audit-ready documentation.
+Maryland nonprofits receiving grants from DHMH and DHCD and federal pass-through programs must track restricted fund expenditures separately for each award, meet July 1-June 30 state fiscal year reporting deadlines, and maintain compliance documentation.
 Grant management software automates the deadline tracking and restricted fund separation that spreadsheets handle poorly at scale.

 How do Maryland nonprofits manage dual state and federal grant reporting requirements?